Music is for everyone.

 We Are Loud Charitable Trust acknowledges Te Tiriti o Waitangi as the founding document of Aotearoa New Zealand.
 We recognise the mana whenua of Te Kawerau a Maki in the area where our studio operates and are committed to ensuring our programmes are accessible and welcoming to tangata whenua.

 The Trust is committed to equitable access to music education, particularly for communities that have been historically underserved.
-We seek to honour the principles of partnership, participation, and active protection in all our work.
+We seek to honour the principles of partnership, participation, and active protection in all of our work.